Hammerspoon/hammerspoon/README.md

 ##### Hydra's API is missing such-and-such feature!

-Hey, that's not really a question ;) We're open to feature requests, just file an issue!
+Hey, that's not really a question ;) I'm open to feature requests, just file an issue!
 (But chances are it will probably be marked a duplicate.)